 Pondering the Guests

 Actually, after doing some internet searching, I learned that "Joe" is a motel manager and he may have been the neighbor we heard, next door.
 Hmm?
-At least the article I read, said he lived at the motel, in the Clown Suite.
+In the article I read, it said Joe lived at the motel, in the Clown Suite.
 Maybe he lives in both rooms and moves out of one, when there's a request.
-I'm not sure.. and I'm kind of glad I didn't know that at the time.
+I'm not sure.. and I'm pretty glad I didn't know that at the time.

 A Very Big TV

 Our 2-bed room was spacious and the TV was huge.
 However, there were some room issues that most reviewers might gripe about.
 Yes, it needed new paint and carpet and there was a crack in the window, but it was clean.

 I get it.
 If I were Bob, I wouldn't be wanting to put money into renovation before selling.
 Don and I were just pretty excited to have our oddball Clown Motel experience... before it's too late.